ZupIT/nimbus-layout-compose/README.md

+> Important: this project is currently on halt.
+The latest version is in Beta because it needs more testing.
+Use it at your own risk.
+Having said this, Nimbus is still probably the best open source library for implementing server driven ui with Jetpack Compose and Swift.
+This project is not archived because there is a good chance it will get some investment later this year (2023).
+If you need to talk to the developers, please send an e-mail to tiago.franca@zup.com.br.

 # [**Nimbus Layout Compose**](https://github.com/ZupIT/nimbus-docs/) &middot; [![GitHub license](https://img.shields.io/badge/license-Apache%202.0-blue)](https://github.com/ZupIT/nimbus-layout-compose/blob/main/LICENSE.txt) [![maven version](https://img.shields.io/maven-central/v/br.com.zup.nimbus/nimbus-layout-compose)](https://search.maven.org/artifact/br.com.zup.nimbus/nimbus-layout-compose)

 Nimbus Layout Compose is a library for [Nimbus Compose](https://github.com/ZupIT/nimbus-compose) that implements a set of layout components.